-The Natural Power-Grip takes this evolution one step further by allowing a few extra inches of reach on two-handed shots.
+The Freestyle and the Diamond take this evolution one step further by allowing a few extra inches of reach on two-handed shots.
 This is due to the placement of hands beside (rather than on top of) one another.

-The racket also offers the unprecedented advantage of hitting a forehand with both hands (in place of a defensive backhand slice) without having to switch the racket awkwardly between hands.
+The rackets also offer the unprecedented advantage of hitting a forehand with both hands (in place of a defensive backhand slice) without having to switch the racket awkwardly between hands.

-When the Natural Power-Grip is placed on the court lengthwise, racket head up, it is able to stand on its own because of the dual handles.
+When the Freestyle and the Diamond are placed on the court lengthwise, racket head up, it is able to stand on its own because of the dual handles.
 Two grips create inherent stability and counterbalance for off-centered hits.

 With both hands on the racket it is easier to block back fast serves with minimum backswing.

 Part of what makes a tennis player great is the ability to play shots difficult for the opponent to anticipate.